tsangiotis/tsangiotis.github.io/_drafts/2017-01-08-attacked-by-chinese-robots.md

 - Security
 ---

-Among the ridiculous projects I have out in the open, the most long running is called [perispomeni.club](http://perispomeni.club). perispomeni.club is a simple, tiny linux machine inspired by Paul Ford’s [tilde.club](http://tilde.club).
-People respectfully use together that machine in their shared quest to build awesome web pages.
+Among the ridiculous projects I have had out in the open, the most long running is called [perispomeni.club](http://perispomeni.club).
+It is a dead simple, tiny linux machine inspired by Paul Ford’s [tilde.club](http://tilde.club).
+People respectfully use together that machine in their shared quest to learn and build awesome web pages.

 Yesterday, one of the users sent me an email.